 Base Color and Highlight Color

-After choosing green as a base color we select out the highlights using Select Color Range and bring that selection into the Color Balance Adjustment layer.
+After choosing green as a base Color we select out the Highlights using Select Color Range and bring that selection into the Color Balance Adjustment Layer.
 From here we show you how to adjust highlights, mid tones, and Shadows separately.
 By the end of this tutorial, you should know how to change the Color of anything in Photoshop.

 Adding Style with Lens Flare